The calm

 Ted and I went to school a couple of weeks ago.
 I can’t get Ted off the sheep until he is tired enough to listen to a stop.
 Jed Watson showed me how to show Ted who is boss and he now comes back to me which makes for a far less stressful end to a gather.
 He did however run off to the sheep this evening whilst on a walk so I now need to work on that!

 More stunning starts.
 I wrote on Instagram the other day that if I didn’t enjoy lambing so much I would just have this gang here.
 All the boys together.
-They are so chilled, they are easy to gather, they’re lovely to work with Ted and they smell good!
+They are so chilled, they are easy to gather, they’re lovely to work with Ted and they smell so good!

 Two of last years wethers, Stevie and his sidekick who is yet to be named.

 Lambing begins on March 29th.
 Tiny looked like she was going to lamb at the weekend but thankfully didn’t, she seems to be back to normal now but we are keeping a close eye on her and everyone else.
 We’re keeping everything crossed.
+Lamb spam to follow.